NawazAli20/mongdoDB-Express-Connection/README.md

-# mongdoDB and express connection
+# mongdoDB and Express Connection

 This repo shows how to connect with mongodb from express and creates some basic CRUD routes